dsmsuite/dsmsuite.github.io/dsm_overview.md

 In a DSM, the hierarchy can also be folded in whole or in part.
 The relational strengths of the collapsed cells are simply combined.
 As a result, the DSM will become more compact, but will still remain correct in terms of content.

-In this way it is possible to display a system with thousands of classes and still keep the overview.
+In this way it is possible to display a system with thousands of elements and still keep the overview.

 ![dsm fully expanded](https://dsmsuite.github.io/assets/img/dsm_overview/dsm_2a_expanded.png "dsm fully expanded")